mittsq/dodgypilot/readme.md

 To install this fork, simply ssh into your comma device, `cd /data/openpilot`, `git remote add cydia2020 https://github.com/cydia2020/dodgypilot`, then `git checkout cydia2020/release2-staging`.

 ## Preparing Your Vehicle
+‼️ READ THIS BEFORE INSTALLING ‼️

+IMPORTANT: You must turn off the vehicle's stock Steering Assist feature for dodgypilot to engage.
+To turn Steering Assist off, go to your car's settings screen, highlight the steering assist toggle, then press `OK` once to toggle it off.
+Toyota has a [helpful guide](https://www.youtube.com/watch?v=qEvAua6oobA) on this.

 If you have a TSS-P Vehicle, it is recommended that you put together or buy a SmartDSU from Taobao or @ErichMoraga.
 It will lessen your chance of crashing while you are using dodgypilot.
 A SmartDSU also enables features such as follow distance adjustment and switching between openpilot and stock longitudinal.

 ## Warnings and ToS